MathewHDYT/OneShare/_docs/notes/haskell/types_classes.md

 f :: A -> B, e :: A ==> f e :: B
 ```

-*Type error* are deemed invalid expressions and happen when a nexxpression does not have a type.
+*Type error* are deemed invalid expressions and happen when an expression does not have a type.

 ```haskell
 not :: Bool -> Bool, not 3 ==> not 3 :: Bool